bsempir0x65/CTF_Writeups/SEETF_CTF_2022/README.md

 ```

-Ofcourse we had some gubberish here but heh the assumption that the file is in the same directory worked and we probably have the shortest input solution (((o(*°▽°*)o))).
+Although we had some gibberish in the output, our assumption that the flag file is located in the same directory as the script turned out to be correct.
+It is worth noting that our input solution is probably the shortest possible one. (((o(*°▽°*)o))).
 Flag: SEE{wayyang_as_a_service_621331e420c46e29cfde50f66ad184cc}

 Buja already 3 down.